ddegner/Cat-Scratches/README.md

 1. **Find & Highlight**: Browse the web, highlight interesting text (or don't, to save the whole page)
 2. **Capture Content**:
    - **Keyboard shortcut**: Press `⌘⇧D` (or your custom shortcut)
-   - **Toolbar button**: Click the SafariToDrafts button in Safari's toolbar
+   - **Toolbar button**: Click the Cat Scratches button in Safari's toolbar
 3. **Done**: Drafts opens with your content, perfectly formatted and ready to use

 ### Pro Tips